pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`maze_recursive`

-This piece of code demonstrates the concept of maze generation using the recursive division method.
-The algorithm involves splitting the maze into sections and creating openings within walls to form a complex maze structure.
-By recursively dividing the maze and adding gaps on walls, the code generates a maze with different paths for a player to navigate.
-This technique showcases how recursion can be used to efficiently create intricate maze layouts for games or other applications.
+This example Python code implements a maze game utilizing the Arcade library, a modern library for 2D graphics with support for Python 3.6+ and PyPy3.
+The maze is generated with a recursive division method, a technique used to create complex and perfect (i.e., without loops or isolated walls) mazes.
+The player can navigate through the maze using the arrow keys, and a simple physics engine is employed for collision detection.
+The game uses sprite-based graphics, where each tile of the maze is a sprite.
+Various features such as viewport scrolling, sprite merging for more efficient rendering, and player placement within boundaries are demonstrated.
+Additionally, the game also computes and shows metrics like the sprite count, drawing time, and processing time for performance analysis.

 minimap.py
 ----------